EITC Home Page--It’s easier than ever to find out if you qualify for EITC

 Para información en español sobre EITC, vea Información sobre los límites del Crédito por Ingreso del Trabajo

-Hosts the Partner Outreach Toolkit, the Tax Return Preparer Toolkit, Marketing Express and Information for the Press and a new section for Other Refundable Credits, Education Credits and the Child tax Credit.
+Hosts the Outreach Toolkit, the Refundable Credit Toolkit, the Tax Return Preparer Toolkit, Marketing Express and Information for the Press .The Refundable Credits toolkit covers education credits and the Child tax Credit.

 Guides to Find Everything EITC Online